 - Acquired the naming rights for Kyoto Kaikan and renamed it ROHM Theater Kyoto

-- Debuted the RASMID™ series of the world's smallest products featuring breakthrough
+- Started mass production of the RASMID™ series of the world's smallest products featuring breakthrough

 miniaturization, developed utilizing new process methods